Fast Facts About SIDS

-- More than 2,000 babies died of SIDS in 2010, the last year for which such statistics are available.1
+- About 1,360 babies died of SIDS in 2017, the last year for which such statistics are available.1

-- Most SIDS deaths occur when in babies between 1 month and 4 months of age, and the majority (90%) of SIDS deaths occur before a baby reaches 6 months of age.
-However SIDS deaths can occur anytime during a baby's first year.2
+- Most SIDS deaths happen in babies between 1 month and 4 months of age, and the majority (90%) of SIDS deaths happen before a baby reaches 6 months of age.
+However, SIDS deaths can happen anytime during a baby's first year.2

-- Slightly more boys die of SIDS than do girls.3
+- Slightly more boys die of SIDS than girls.2

 - SIDS rates for the United States have dropped steadily since 1994 in all racial and ethnic groups.
 Thousands of infant lives have been saved, but some ethnic groups are still at higher risk for SIDS.

 U.S. Rates of SIDS and Other Sleep-Related Causes of Infant Death (1990—2016)3

 - Kochanek, K.D., Murphy, S.L., Xu, J.Q., & Arias, E. (2019).
 Deaths: Final data for 2017.
 National Vital Statistics Reports, 68(9).
 Hyattsville, MD: National Center for Health Statistics.

 - Trachtenberg, F. L., Haas, E. A., Kinney, H. C., Stanley, C., & Krous, H. F. (2012).
 Risk factor changes for sudden infant death syndrome after initiation of Back-to-Sleep campaign.
 Pediatrics, 129(4), 630-638. doi: 10.1542/peds.2011-1419.
 Retrieved March 11, 2013, from http://pediatrics.aappublications.org/content/early/2012/03/21/peds.2011-1419.abstract .